Puerto Rico struggles to reach areas cut off by Fiona

 Like hundreds of thousands of other Puerto Ricans after Fiona, Veguilla had no water or electricity service, but said they there is a natural water source nearby.

 Fiona sparked an islandwide blackout when it hit Puerto Rico's southwest region, which already was still trying to recover from a series of strong earthquakes in recent years.
-Some 70% of 1.47 million customers were without power three days after the storm amid an extreme heat alert issued by the National Weather Service.
-Some 40% of customers, or more than half a million, did not have water service.
+Some 62% of 1.47 million customers were without power four days after the storm amid an extreme heat alert issued by the National Weather Service.
+Some 36% of customers, or nearly half a million, did not have water service.

 The U.S. Federal Emergency Management Agency has sent hundreds of additional personnel to help local officials as the federal government approved a major disaster declaration and announced a public health emergency on the island.

 Neither local nor federal government officials had provided any damage estimates as Puerto Rico struggles to recover from the storm, which dropped up to 30 inches of rain in some areas.
-More than 1,000 people remained in shelters.
+More than 470 people and 48 pets remained in shelters.

 “Our hearts go out to the people of Puerto Rico who have endured so much suffering over the last couple of years,” said Brad Kieserman, vice president of operations and logistics at the Red Cross.